-- 1 Lond, I ascribe it to thy grace, And not to chance, as others do, That I was born of Christian race, And not a heathen or a Jew. - 2 What would the ancient Jewish kings, And Jewish prophets, once have given, Could they have heard those glorious things Which Christ reveal'd and brought from heaven?
+LORD, I ascribe it to thy grace, And not to chance, as others do, That I was born of Christian race, And not a heathen or a Jew.

+2 What would the ancient Jewish kings,

+And Jewish prophets, once have given,

+Could they have heard those glorious things

+Which Christ reveal'd and brought from

+heaven!

-3 How glad the heathens would have been, That worshipp'd idols, wood, or stone, If they the book of God had seen, Or Jesus and his gospel known!
+3 How glad the heathen would have been, That worshipp'd idols, wood and stone, If they the book of God had seen, Or Jesus and his gospel known!

-4 Then if his gospel I refuse, How shall I dare lift up my eyes!
-For all the Gentiles and the Jews, Against me will in judgement rise.
+4 Then if this gospel I refuse, How shall I e'er lift up mine eyes?
+For all the Gentiles and the Jews Against me will in judgment rise.